LyghtCode/apox-art-engine/README.md

 ## 📃 License

-The thirdweb Art Engine is licensed under [The MIT License](https://opensource.org/licenses/MIT).
+The thirdweb Art Engine (Legacy) is licensed under [The MIT License](https://opensource.org/licenses/MIT).

 ## 🍀 Sponsor

 > Love what I do?
 Send me some [love](https://github.com/sponsors/warengonzaga) or [coffee](https://buymeacoff.ee/warengonzaga)!? 💖☕
 >
 > Can't send love or coffees? 😥 Nominate me for a **[GitHub Star](https://stars.github.com/nominate)** instead!
+>
-> Your support will help me to continue working on open-source projects like this. 🙏😇
+> Your support means a lot to me as it allows me to continue working on opensource projects just like this. 🙏😇

 ## 📝 Author

-The thirdweb Art Engine is forked and maintained by **[Waren Gonzaga](https://github.com/warengonzaga)**, with the help of awesome [contributors](https://github.com/warengonzaga/thirdweb-art-engine-legacy/graphs/contributors).
+The thirdweb Art Engine (Legacy) is forked and maintained by **[Waren Gonzaga](https://github.com/warengonzaga)**, with the help of awesome [contributors](https://github.com/warengonzaga/thirdweb-art-engine-legacy/graphs/contributors).

 [![contributors](https://contrib.rocks/image?repo=warengonzaga/thirdweb-art-engine-legacy)](https://github.com/warengonzaga/thirdweb-art-engine-legacy/graphs/contributors)